brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 what we all used before GenAI came along:

 1. **Create.** Someone creates valuable content.
-2. **Extract.** A search bot crawls your website (for free) to extract the content.
+2. **Extract.** A search bot crawls your website to extract the content.
 3. **Prompt.** Users enter a prompt into the search engine, and the search engine shows links to websites that match the prompt, with the most relevant websites at the top.
 This provides value to the user.
 4. **Bid.** The search engine also allows companies to bid on search terms.
 The highest bids get to show their links at the top of the search results, clearly marked as a "sponsored result."
-The money companies pay for bids provide value to the company who created the search engine.
+The money companies pay for bids provide value to the search engine company.
 5. **Referral.** The user clicks on a link, ending up on the content creator's website.
 This provides value to the content creator.